 But, on the other hand, if you’re expecting to get back money from your tax return, then your tax refund could be significantly higher depending on how much you are owed from your stimulus checks.

 The 2021 tax season began on February 12.
-You will need to file your 2020 taxes by April 15.
+You need to file your 2020 taxes by the extended deadline of May 17.
 Taxpayers filing online and claiming the earned income tax credit (EITC) or the additional child tax credit (ACTC) could get their refund via direct deposit by the first week of March.

 You can use SmartAsset’s tax return calculator to figure out your 2021 tax refund or tax bill.

 How the Third Stimulus Check Became Law

 The American Rescue Plan was signed into law on March 11, authorizing a third round of stimulus checks that pay a maximum of $1,400 for millions of Americans.
 Targeted income limits, however, exclude individuals earning over $80,000 and joint tax filers making more than $160,000.

 Biden said at the signing of the bill: “this historic legislation is about rebuilding the backbone of this country and giving people in this nation — working people and middle-class folks, the people who built the country — a fighting chance.
 That’s what the essence of it is.”